chinnichaitanya/spellwise/README.md

 ### (2) Editex

 The `Editex` algorithm provides suggestions of words which are phonetically closed to the given word.
-It also uses the edit-distance but has different replacement or deletion costs depending on whether the two letters belong to the same phonetic group or not.
+It also uses the edit-distance but has a different replacement or deletion costs depending on whether the two letters belong to the same phonetic group or not.

 ```python
 from spellwise import Editex